prakashsharma19/testing/README.md

         field.value = text;
       }

-      // Remove the text from the sentence container textElement.remove();
+      // Remove the entire line from the processed area textElement.parentElement.remove();
       hideContextMenu();
     }